gleicon/restmq/README.rst

 - Salvatore Sanfilippo for redis and for NoSQL patterns discussion.
 - Alexandre Fiori for the redis client enhancement and patches.
+- Roberto Gaiser for the collectd daemon
+- <put your name here if you happen to send a patch>